Local organization makes push to raise voter awareness

-PHILADELPHIA (WPVI) -- In South Philadelphia neighborhoods, organizers with Black Voters Matter had one goal Tuesday night.

-"Bring the resources to the community," said Brittany Smalls with Black Voters Matter.
-"They may be more active in the process."
+"Bring the resources to the community, they may be more active in the process," said the group's Pennsylvania state coordinator Brittany Smalls.

 The voter registration caravan is becoming a regular sight in the city.